 Are you still reading this?

-Good!
-Just in case you missed any of those 3 sexy giveaways, here's a remix.
-You can get the infographic here; recipe book here, and the self-defense guide here!
-No thanks necessary, your support is thanks enough!
+Cause Just in case you missed any of those sexy giveaways, here's a remix.
+You can get the infographic here and recipe book here!

 Your thoughts and comments welcome are welcome.
 And share share away!